xunilrj/akka.patterns/README.md

     The domainModel actor serves as parent and supervisor for categories of domain model of concepts [IDDD]

+Guaranteed Sender Actor

+    By definition, when using Actor Model, messages are delivered to an actor at most once.
+    For many uses this all works out just fine, especially when considering that any given message is almost always successfully delivered.
+As well, when a given message is not actually delivered, there are ways to make sure that it is eventually.
+For example, the sending actor can listen for a response to its sent message, and also set a timeout.
+If the timeout fires before the response is received, the client actor will simply resend the message.
+In the case of a crash, possibly restart the receiving actor before it sends the repeat message.

 //TODO push the working code.